fluent/fluent-bit-docs/pipeline/outputs/cloudwatch.md

 ### Worker support

 Fluent Bit 1.7 adds a new feature called `workers` which enables outputs to have dedicated threads.
-This `cloudwatch_logs` plugin has partial support for workers. **The plugin can support a single worker; enabling multiple workers will lead to errors/indeterminate behavior.**
+This `cloudwatch_logs` plugin has partial support for workers in Fluent Bit 2.1.11 and prior. **2.1.11 and prior, the plugin can support a single worker; enabling multiple workers will lead to errors/indeterminate behavior.**
+Starting from Fluent Bit 2.1.12, the `cloudwatch_logs` plugin added full support for workers, meaning that more than one worker can be configured.

 Example: